Olympus E-M1 III vs Sony A7S III

 Studio photographers will appreciate that the Olympus E-M1 III (unlike the A7S III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-M1 III and the A7S III are recent models that are part of the current product line-up.
 The E-M1 III replaced the earlier Olympus E-M1 II, while the A7S III followed on from the Sony A7S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M1 III and A7S III can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Sony A7S III Manual.

 So what is the bottom line?
 Is the Olympus E-M1 III better than the Sony A7S III or vice versa?
 The listing below highlights the relative strengths of the two models.